etkakocak/MQTT-Smart-Security/ReadMe.md

 ![image](/img/diagram_circuit2.png)

 ### Connections
 The connections are simple, but there are considerations.
-Diagrams also show which GPIOs connected to pins, but feel free to connect to other GPIOs.
+Diagrams also show which GPIOs are connected to pins, but feel free to connect to other GPIOs.
 But if you make such a change, remember that you have to change the pin numbers in the code as well.
 The diagrams above are made in an integrated circuit design application called "Digital" and show the connections very clearly.
 However, in case something is not understood from the diagrams, it is useful to go over it in a little detail.

 **Circuit 1:**
 * ``Buzzer``: Has two pins(+ and -).
 Connect +(long) pin to GPIO and -(short) pin to GND with at least 220Ω resistor.
 * ``LED``: Has two pins(+ and -).
 Connect +(long) pin to GPIO and -(short) pin to GND with at least 220Ω resistor.
 * ``HC-SR04``: Has four pins(GND, Echo, Trigger, Vcc).
-Connect Vcc to 3.3 volt output, GND to GND and Trigger to GPIO.
+Connect Vcc to 3.3 volt output, GND to GND, and Trigger to GPIO.
 Echo pin is important, it should be connected to another GPIO with 1kΩ resistor and also be connected to GND with at least 1kΩ resistor.

 **Circuit 2:**
-*All Vcc pins connects to 3.3 volt output and all GND pins to GND (without any resistor)!*
+*All Vcc pins connect to 3.3 volt output and all GND pins to GND (without any resistor)!*
 * ``DHT11``: Has three pins(Vcc, Out, GND).
 Out pin should be connected first to GPIO without resistor and then to 3.3 volt output with at least 4.7kΩ resistor.
 * ``Flame``: Has three pins(DO, GND, Vcc).
 DO pin should be connected first to GPIO without resistor and then to 3.3 volt output with 10kΩ resistor.
 * ``SW420``: Has three pins(DO, GND, Vcc).
-DO pin should be connected to GPIO, no resistor needed.
+DO pin should be connected to GPIO, no resistor is needed.
 * ``MQ2``: Has four pins(Vcc, GND, DO, AO).
-DO pin should be connected to GPIO, no resistor needed.
+DO pin should be connected to GPIO, no resistor is needed.
 No need to connect AO pin.
 * ``LEDS``: Has four pins(G, Y, R, GND).
-G, Y and R should be connected to diffrent GPIOs.
-G for green, Y for yellow, R for red.
-No resistor needed.
+G, Y, and R should be connected to different GPIOs.
+G for green, Y for yellow, and R for red.
+No resistor is needed.

 It is important to be careful about connecting right resistors.
 Resistors protect electronic components from overcurrent, and using the wrong resistor may cause the components to burn or explode.
 If something like this happens, other components in the circuit may also be damaged, so it is important to be careful.
-Even if there is no physical damage, the use of wrong resistors may also cause the components working incorrectly or sensors detecting incorrectly.
+Even if there is no physical damage, the use of wrong resistors may also cause the components to work incorrectly or sensors to detect incorrectly.

 ## Platform
 I preferred to use an MQTT cloud server for this IoT project.
 An MQTT cloud server platform enables communication between IoT devices using the MQTT protocol.
 It allows devices to send data to each other, in other words, a message broker.
 MQTT offers secure messaging between IoT devices, topic-based filtering, security measures, and integrations with other services.